 Southwest Louisiana suffered the most damage from Delta.
 Lake Charles, which was so heavily impacted by Laura, received more than 15 inches of rain from Delta, and many roads throughout southwestern Louisiana remain underwater and impassable – complicating damage assessment and response efforts.
 There were mandatory and voluntary evacuations across the Louisiana coast with thousands now in shelters and hundreds of thousands without power.
 It is the 7th storm of the season in the Gulf.
 The storm’s impact reached much of Louisiana, Eastern Texas, Western Mississippi, Southern Arkansas and Western Tennessee.
 Louisiana, Alabama and Mississippi declared states of emergency ahead of the storm, and Louisiana’s federal emergency declaration request was approved.
 And the season is far from over as extreme weather increasingly adds new burdens to vulnerable communities in the path of these storms.

-Given the uncertainty of the forecast and recent experience with last minute shifts in impact area, the Emergency team reached out to 89 partners in Arkansas, Louisiana, Mississippi, Tennessee and Texas in advance of the storm.
+Given the uncertainty of the forecast and recent experience with last minute shifts in impact area, the Emergency team reached out to 89 partners in Arkansas, Louisiana, Mississippi, Tennessee and Texas in advance of Delta.
 Additionally, the team is coordinating with VOAD (regional and state) and has reached out to our national VOAD partners.
 Conversations with partners have revealed concerns as many communities impacted by Laura are still occupied with recovery efforts and as recurrent/overlapping emergencies have placed significant strain on regional response resources.
-Our clinic partners had been focused on getting ready for the storm – for example one clinic said they were helping to set up a medical shelter and fueling a generator to keep insulin refrigerated if the power went out.

-The Emergency team has received and is already working to fill requests of relief supplies from partners in Mississippi, while also working with Nestlé Waters of North America to deliver up to 10 truckloads of bottled water, and our Distribution Center is building possible shipments for partners in the storm’s path.
+The Emergency team has received and is filling requests of relief supplies from partners in Mississippi, while also working with Nestlé Waters of North America to deliver up to 10 truckloads of bottled water, and our Distribution Center continues to build possible shipments for partners in the region affected by the series of storms.
 The team is providing support for immediate and longer term needs as requests for help continue to come in.
 It typically takes partners a few days to assess damage and make requests.
 The ER team is ready to help as more needs are identified and as Hurricane Zeta adds more misery to many vulnerable communities.

 Read more about our response preparation for Hurricane Delta.